karlkfi/kpt-config-sync/docs/user/installation.md

 ## Uninstalling

-To uninstall nomos from your cluster, delete the Nomos Resource
+To uninstall nomos from your cluster, delete the Nomos Resource:

 ```console
 $ kubectl -n=nomos-system delete nomos --all